CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 </pre>
 Next, the configuration process asks if the object and directory names are encrypted.
 In this case we will encrypt the names so you choose _1_ for both cases.

 After that you need to define two passwords, a main password and a so called _salt password_.
 This password pair will be used for the encryption.
 You can define these passwords yourself or you can let the configuration process to create them.
-In any case, store seucurely the passwords you have used.
-Other users and servewrs may need to use them too.
+In any case, store securely the passwords you have used.
+Other users and servers may need to use them too.
 Now the setup is ready an there is now a new rclone remote called _allas-crypt_ defined.
 You can now exit the configuration process.

 Current remotes:
 <pre>